web-native/docs/chtml/v060/specs/scoped-js/README.md

 </div>
 ```

-To take things further, it is possible to receive external values, usually data from an application, in a scoped script.
-This is done by binding variables to the sope.
+Taking things further, it is possible to receive external values in a scoped script, usually a data object from an application.
+Properties of the data object bound to a soped script can be accessed by name.

 ```js
 let alertEl = document.querySelector('#alert');